paritytech/polkadot-sdk/src/api/transaction_unstable_submitAndWatch.md

 The `bestChainBlockIncluded` event indicates which block of the best chain the transaction is included in.

 `null` can be sent back in case the block is no longer in any block of the best chain.
-This is the state an transaction starts in.
+This is the state a transaction starts in.

 `hash` is a string containing the hexadecimal-encoded hash of the header of the block. `index` is a string containing an integer indicating the 0-based index of this transaction within the body of this block.